First tips & ideas for fun water games with children

 Wasserspiele draußen | Kinder spielen mit Gartensprinkler

-Easy water games in the garden
+Simple water games in the garden

 These game ideas are perfect for sunny days during the summer holidays.
 You can implement them with little effort with both toddlers and older kids.
 You probably already have everything you need for these simple water games at home and can get started right away.